 Construction is nearing completion of our latest offer at Nottingham Science Park.
-The Elizabeth Garrett Anderson Building, due to open January 2020, is a new 22,700ft² Grade A space for research and development.
+The Elizabeth Garrett Anderson Building, due to open Spring 2021, is a new 22,700ft² Grade A space for research and development.
 The hub space contains a prominently positioned café, meeting rooms and outdoor seating located on the pedestrian route between the science park and the nearby tram stop.

 More details about office space at the Elizabeth Garrett Anderson Building can be found in the marketing brochure, or by contacting agents at Carter Jonas – Sebastian Denby at Sebastian.email@example.com or 07788 364 635, or Izzy Vyvyan at firstname.lastname@example.org or on 07825 674 610.
 You can download a copy of the brochure here.

 About the building

 Planning permission was granted in November 2018 with construction starting on site in February 2019.
-The building is due to open January 2021.
+The building is due to open Spring 2021.

 The striking new building will provide office space for growing firms to expand their research and development facilities near like-minded firms, creating a more effective hub of commercial activity within the Science Park.